-2.1 Determining job requirement groups
+2.1 Determining the job requirement group

 The tasks performed at the workplace are divided into the abovementioned job requirement groups according to their requirement level.
 This dividing of the tasks in the job requirement groups is done by the employer and the employees' representative or representatives as agreed at the workplace.
 The employer documents the decision and must be able present it to the employee upon request.